Now mark ye what I say. Silks I have myself; see ye that men do bring us jewels upon their shields and thus we’ll work the clothes.

 The gem thing was a big preoccupation for 2010-2012.

 I remember being at an SCA event and hand-sewing the trim on one of the sleeves.
 I horrified another woman by tearing the strip of red silk for the trim.
 (I had heard it was easier to get a straight line by tearing along the weave than cutting with scissors.
 Also, I was lazy and knew I had dyed more red than I needed.)
-By the end of that events, I was so close to done, but the bit at the bottom of the sleeve was coming out fiddly, and I was afraid of what to do about the collar and had still not figured out the gems.
+By the end of that event, I was close to done, but the bit at the bottom of the sleeve was coming out fiddly, and I was afraid of what to do about the collar and had still not figured out the gems.
 That was the last time I remember working on it.

 I packed the unfinished gown in a bag with the gems and my unused fabric and threads and, incidentally, a letter from my Aunt Grace, dated March 20, 2011.
 (Was I reading it?
 Carrying it around until I could compose a reply?
 Whatever reason, we have a shockingly clear date for when I Gave Up.)